 The Representative's Warrants will have an exercise price per share equal to 120% of the public offering price per share in this offering and may be exercised on a cashless basis.
 The Representative's Warrants are exercisable from the date of the closing of this offering and will be exercisable until such warrants expire in five years therefrom.
 The Representative's Warrants and the Ordinary Shares underlying the warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to FINRA Rule 5110(e)(1).
-The Representative and its affiliates or employees (or permitted assignees under FINRA Rule 5110(e)(1)) may not sell, transfer, assign, pledge, or hypothecate the Representative's Warrants or the Ordinary Shares underlying the Representative's Warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the Representative's Warrants or the underlying shares for a period of 180 days following the date of commencement of sales of the public offering except as permitted by FINRA Rule 5110(e)(2).
-The Representative will have the option to exercise, transfer, or assign the Representative's Warrants at any time, provided that the underlying securities shall not be transferred during he lock-up period; i.e., the 180-day lock-up period will remain on such underlying Ordinary Shares.
-The Representative and its affiliates or employees will also be entitled to one demand registration of the sale of the shares underlying the Representative's Warrants at our expense, one additional demand registration at the Representative's Warrants' holders' expense with a duration of no more than five years from the commencement of sales of the public offering, and unlimited "piggyback" registration rights each with a duration of no more than five years from the date of commencement of sales of the offering in compliance with FINRA Rule 5110(g)(8)(D).
-The Representative's Warrants will provide for adjustment
+The Representative and its affiliates or employees (or permitted assignees under FINRA Rule 5110(e)(1)) may not sell, transfer, assign, pledge, or hypothecate the Representative's Warrants or the Ordinary Shares underlying the Representative's Warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the Representative will have the option to exercise, transfer, or assign the Representative's Warrants at any time, provided that the underlying securities shall not be transferred during the lock-up period will remain on such underlying Ordinary Shares.
+The Representative and its affiliates or employees will also be entitled to one demand registration of the sale of the shares underlying the Representative's Warrants at our expense, one additional demand registration at the Representative's Warrants' holders' expense with a duration of no more than five years from the commencement of sales of the public offering, and unlimited "jiggyback" registration rights each with a duration of no more than five years from the date of commencement of sales of the shares underlying the Representative's Warrants at our expense, one additional demand registration rights each with a duration of no more than five years from the date of commencement of sales of the public offering, and unlimited "jiggyback" registration rights each with a duration of no more than five years from the date of such warra